duffylaura/README-maker/Develop/README.md

   ## Contributing

-  The following people collaborated on this project with me: lsdjflkd.
+  The following people collaborated on this project with me: sdljflksd.

   Interested in contributing!?
 There are many ways to contribute to this project.
-Get started [here](github.com/sldkfj/sldkfj).
+Get started [here](github.com/sdlfjjlk/sdkfjslf).

   ## Tests

-  xkjdflkdj
+  sdlkjflds

   ## Questions

-  Please email sldjkflkds or contact me thgrough GitHub [github.com/sldkfj/sldkfj](github.com/sldkfj/sldkfj).
+  Please email sdlfjsldif or contact me thgrough GitHub [github.com/sdlfjjlk/sdkfjslf](github.com/sdlfjjlk/sdkfjslf).